Legal News | 27.03.23

 Changes to Employment Allowance

 Employment Allowance allows eligible employers to reduce their annual National Insurance liability.
-This has been increased to £4,000 for 2022 to 2023.
+This remains the same at £5,000 for 2023 to 2024.

 Changes to the Apprenticeship Levy